 Fuel is heavy, so by filling the car up you're adding quite a weight.
 The less fuel your car has in it, the more efficiently it drives.
-Thus filling up slightly more often and putting less in (to 1/2 or 3/4 full) will make the car run more efficiently.
+If you fill up slightly more often and put less in (to 1/2 or 3/4 full), it'll make the car run more efficiently.

-But also don't be tempted to run the fuel too low - winter driving uses more fuel, so your normal range of miles to litres will be less.
+But don't be tempted to run the fuel too low - winter driving uses more fuel, so you'll cover fewer miles per litre.

 Step 2: Drive more efficiently

-It's possible to drive the same distance in the same time, yet use considerably less fuel, to chop up to 30% OFF your fuel costs without cutting your top speed.
-It's simply about driving more smoothly to boost your fuel efficiency.
+You can drive the same distance in the same time using much less fuel, chopping up to 30% OFF your fuel costs, but without cutting your top speed.
+It's about driving more smoothly to boost your fuel efficiency.

 1 Accelerate gradually without over-revving

 Speed up smoothly.
-Press harder on the pedal and more fuel flows, but you could reach the same speed using much less power.
+If you press harder on the pedal, more fuel will flow - but you can reach the same speed using much less power.
 As a very rough rule, stay under 3,000 revs.

 2 Drive in the correct gear